 Alice’s series of encounters with the Cheshire Cat is a prime example of Dodgson’s hidden interventions.
 The Cheshire Cat appears to Alice numerous times in the course of the novel, and its commentary on the course of the plot is at once knowing and completely bonkers.
 First sighted outside the Duchess’s window, the Cat gives its assessment of the situation quite frankly.
 Alice asks:

 “Would you tell me, please, which way I ought to go from here?”

 “That depends a good deal on where you want to get to,” said the Cat.

 “Then it doesn’t matter which way you go,” said the Cat.

-The Cat seems unbound by the rigors of illogic in the absurd kingdom Alice has fallen into, and speaks so plainly that even its internal logic appears absurd.
+The Cat seems unbound by the rigors of illogic in the absurd kingdom into which Alice has fallen, and speaks so plainly that even its internal logic appears absurd.
 We can see, then, that the Cheshire Cat takes the point of view of pure, traditional logic, which in this environment seems just as mad as any other point of view.

 It would seem that the only logical response to the lunacy is to declare oneself a lunatic as well.
 When Alice demands that the Cat explain itself, it offers this nugget: “[A] dog growls when it’s angry, and wags its tail when it’s pleased.
 Now I growl when I’m pleased, and wag my tail when I’m angry.
 Therefore I’m mad.”